JetBrains/teamcity-documentation/topics/docker-support.md

 ## Amazon ECR

-A connection to Amazon Elastic Container Registry (ECR) allows storing Docker/Linux images in private AWS registries.
-For this, such a connection needs to be selected when adding a [Container Support](container-support.md) feature to a build configuration.
+A connection to Amazon Elastic Container Registry (ECR) allows storing Docker/LXC images in private AWS registries.
+For this, such a connection needs to be selected when adding a [](docker-support.md) feature to a build configuration.

 Connection settings: